For Spring Transfers (Entering January 2014)

 The student will also be given the option to request that the College Board send an email directly to the noncustodial parent.
 If the student selects this option, he or she will be asked to provide the noncustodial parent's email address.

-Students applying only for Federal Direct Loans are not required to complete the Noncustodial Parent ProfileTM, nor submit the noncustodial parent's 2011 federal tax return and W2 documents.
+Students applying only for Federal Aid are not required to complete the Noncustodial Parent ProfileTM, nor submit the noncustodial parent's 2011 federal tax return and W2 documents.

 5. If parents operate a business or farm, a copy of the most recent partnership or corporate tax return.

-Students applying only for Federal Direct Loans are not required to submit the most recent partnership or corporate tax return.
+Students applying only for Federal Aid are not required to submit the most recent partnership or corporate tax return.

 6. Permission to share information (.pdf).
 Student release form for guardians, counselors, etc. to discuss financial aid file.
 This form should be completed if you wish to allow someone other than your parent to contact us on your behalf.
 This form does not apply to persons who have submitted information on the FAFSA or CSS Profile or scholarship agencies.